The Madonna in Dresden

 But the biggest surprise of all were the cherubs at the bottom of the painting!
 I had no idea that those famous cherubs were part of a larger painting, and now I have seen the original – thanks to Augusta’s diary.

-One thought on “The Madonna in Dresden”
+One response to “The Madonna in Dresden”